Main Office: 20541 Pascal Way Lake Forest, CA 92630

 Protect Areas Not Being Renovated

-Even if only a segment of your home is renovated, the ripple effects can touch other parts.
-Dust, debris, and general wear and tear from foot traffic can impact areas not directly involved in the renovation.
-To mitigate these side effects, it’s vital to take protective measures.
+Even if only part of your home is being renovated, the rest can be affected.
+Dust, debris, and foot traffic can impact other areas.
+To reduce these effects, take protective steps.

-Floors, especially if they’re hardwood or carpeted, require special attention.
-Foot traffic, tools, and materials can be hard on these surfaces.
-Lay down protective sheets, tarps, or specialized floor protectors to prevent scratches, stains, or other potential damages.
-These protective layers are especially critical in high-traffic pathways where workers frequently move tools or materials.
+Protect your floors, especially if they’re hardwood or carpeted.
+Foot traffic, tools, and materials can damage them.
+Lay down protective sheets, tarps, or specialized floor protectors.
+This is very important in high-traffic areas where workers move tools or materials often.

 Inform Neighbors and Set Boundaries